Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible

 We thank Charles Puelz for a careful reading of an initial version of this manuscript and for suggestions that improved the manuscript.
 We gratefully acknowledge research support through NIH Awards HL117063 and HL143336 and NSF Awards OAC 1450327 and OAC 1652541.
-Computations were performed using facilities provided by University of North Carolina at Chapel Hill through the Research Computing division of UNC Information Technology Services.
+Computations were primarily performed using facilities provided by University of North Carolina at Chapel Hill through the Research Computing division of UNC Information Technology Services.
 This work also used the Extreme Science and Engineering Discovery Environment (XSEDE) resource Comet \cite{xsede} at the San Diego Supercomputer Center (SDSC) through allocation TG-ASC170023, which is supported by NSF Award OAC 1548562.